Gábor Andreánszky (politician)

 Baron Gábor Andreánszky de Liptószentandrás (23 June 1848 – 19 May 1908) was a Hungarian politician and Member of Parliament.
 He was the father of botanist Gábor Andreánszky (1895-1967).

 He was born in Vienna, where his father Baron Sándor Andreánszky served in the Council of Hungarian Court Chamber.
 He finished his studies in Pozsony and Nagyvárad.
-He involved in politics when he was still young; at the age of 17 he was a member of the Deák Party and exerted an active role during 1865 elections.
+He was involved in politics when he was still young; at the age of 17 he was a member of the Deák Party and exerted an active role during 1865 elections.

 The two Andreánszky brothers, István and Gábor received the title of Baron in Hungary on 5 October 1875 by Emperor-King Francis Joseph.
 Earlier the family already held the title of Baron in Austria. in this same year he was appointed to a member of the House of Magnates but he gave a speech at first in 1883, during Tiszaeszlár Affair when he protested against the enabling of Christian-Jewish marriages.
 He joined to the Anti-Semitic movement of Győző Istóczy which transformed into the National Anti-Semitic Party.
 He was elected to a member of the House of Representatives in 1884 elections in the colours of his party.

 He became co-chairman of the group along with Géza Ónody. Ónody represented the Independence faction (which rejected the Austro-Hungarian Compromise), while Andreánszky was the advocate of the pro-Ausgleich members.
 Despite this the party divided soon and virtually eliminated in 1892.
 During 1887 elections he unsuccessfully launched from Moderate Opposition list but soon in a by-election he was elected to MP as a representative of Nógrád.
 He could repeated his success in 1892 (the party renamed itself to National Party).